For updates on the status of Mendix Cloud v4, Mendix Cloud v3, and other deployment options, see Mendix Status.

-We fixed the issue where users with Microsoft browsers would get an error page after signup instead of automatically continuing to the Developer Portal.
+- We fixed an issue where users with Microsoft browsers would get an error page after signup instead of automatically continuing to the Developer Portal.

 August 11th, 2017

-We fixed the issue where Desktop Modeler users couldn’t submit feedback items.
+- We fixed an issue where Desktop Modeler users couldn’t submit feedback items.

-We fixed the issue where team member names in the Node Security screen were empty and only visible after a refresh.
+- We fixed an issue where team member names in the Node Security screen were empty and only visible after a refresh.